BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching

-When the average load surpasses a pre-defined upper bound, we allocate sufficient instances to meet that demand.
+For scaling up, when the average monitored load surpasses a pre-defined upper bound, we allocate sufficient instances to meet that demand.
 The upper bound can be derived by profiling the average serving load per-instance offline.
 We leave a more detailed explanation in another paper.
-For scaling down, we follow previous works'\cite{DBLP:conf/usenix/Romero0YK21,DBLP:journals/corr/abs-2401-14351}, we use a timeout-based scale-down policy: when the average load falls below a lower bound in a time window, we shutdown some instances and revoke all GPUs assigned to them.
-Given {\sys}'s rapid autoscaling capabilities, we adopt an extremely short timeout of 2 seconds.
+For scaling down, we follow previous works'\cite{DBLP:conf/usenix/Romero0YK21,DBLP:journals/corr/abs-2401-14351} timeout-based policy: when the average monitored load falls below a lower bound in a time window, we shut down some instances and revoke all GPUs assigned to them.
+Given {\sys}'s rapid autoscaling capabilities, we adopt an extremely short sub-second level timeout.

-\stitle{Point-to-point (P2P) connection pool. } During our implementation, we found establishing communication group between machines is slow (e.g., 100\,ms) when using off-the-shelf group communicators (e.g., NCCL~\cite{nccl}), which significantly limit the effectiveness of network-based scaling.
-Fortunately, we found that our plan only requires P2P communication between each pair of nodes.
-Therefore, we pre-create a connection pool that supports full-mesh connections on each.
-While the compute network (RDMA) has potential scalability issue~\cite{fasst}, it only occurs when transferring small payloads and can be addressed using advanced RDMA transport like DCT~\cite{krcore}.